duck57/BSV/readme.md

 3. 0 or more data rows

-* Multiple tables within a single file are separated by `\x1F`.
+* Multiple tables within a single file are separated by `\x1C`.

-### TODO decision before 0.1.x

-How should multiple tables with the same name (case-insensitive?) be handled?

-1. Overwrite/error as a malformed file
-2. Continue previous table of same name (thus making the column header row a requirement for _only_ the first definition of a table name)
-3. Leave this as deliberately unspecified/undefined behaviour that lets incidental implementation details shine through

-Python OO-implementation leans toward option 2.
-Will need to try Elixir & Clojure implementations to see how they would handle this situation.
+* Re-using a table name header should pull up the previously-defined header and therefore does not need a second row to re-define columns.
+* Table and column names should be insensitive to case and whitespace.

+### Note on Comment, Client, and Extras… fields

+In both the table and column definitions, there are fields labeled `comment`, `client`, and `extras…`.
+These fields have identical meaning in both.

+#### Comment

+A human-readable comment about the table or column.

+#### Client

+A field for miscellaneous data to be read by the client software.

+#### Extras…

+Other extraneous fields.
+Their vacancy should not be relied upon when writing BSV files with forward-compatibility in mind.

 ## Table Header

-table\_name[`\x1e`options string]
+    table name<RECORD>options string 1<RECORD>comment<RECORD>client<RECORD>extras…

+Additional fields after the comment are currently unused but should not be relied upon to remain empty for future use.
+The only required information is the table name.

-### Options String
+### Options String 1

 One-character flags that set up the integrity options for the table as a whole.
-Defaults are all no.  Order within this string is not important?
+Defaults are all no.

+Maximum and minimum numbers of fields per row should both be handled by client software.
+A good use case for the `Client` field.

-### Allow extra fields? `X`
+#### Allow extra fields? `X`

 If seven column headers are defined, allow records with eight or more fields.
 The extra fields are to be treated as string fields with unlimited multi-values each.

-TODO before 0.2.x: allow setting a maximum number of total fields per row?

-### Allow short rows? `S`
+#### Allow short rows? `S`

 If seven column headers are defined, allow records with six or fewer fields.

-TODO before 0.2.x: allow setting for a minimum number of fields in each row?

 ### TODO before 0.2.x

 Are there other table-wide options to consider?

-## Column Header
+## Column Headers

-field1`\x1E`field\_2`\x1F`option-2`\x1F`more`\x1E`field-3`\x1E`
+    field 1<RECORD>field 2<UNIT>options…<RECORD>field 3…

 The column header row is a series of column headers separated by `\x1E`.
-Each column header consists of a presumed-unique field name optionally followed by `\x1F` and validation hinting options.
+Each column header consists of a presumed-unique field name optionally followed by `\x1F` and validation hinting options (each separated by an additional `\x1F`).
 The behaviour of duplicate field names  is left deliberately undefined.

-### Validation hinting options

-In the general format of `X9t`.

-* `X` is the letter of the format (see below)
-* `9` is either a single digit or an asterisk (`*`).
-If between 1–9, this is the maximum number of values in the field.  `0` stands for "only" and means that a single value is required in the field.  `*` allows any number of values.
-If you, for example, need to have between 3 nad 7 values, make four columns: three of which are `0` and the fourth as `4`.
-* `t` is an optional flag whose presence means that a tab is used to separate values within a field rather than the unit separator.
-This flag is not valid on multi-response string fields.

-#### TODO before 0.1.x

-* Specify both a minimum and maximum value count?
-* Allow specified maximum value counts over 9?
-* Switch meanings of `0` and `*`?

-### Format hints
+The structure of a column's definition includes the following headers in order.
+Only the field name is required.
+Each header is separated with `\x1F`.

+1. Field name
+2. Data hint.
+Defaults to String.
+See below for the list of data types.
+The first character of this header determines which validation is to be used.
+3. Range of number of valid numbers of values per entry separated with `-`:
+   `min-sep-max`.
+If `min` is omitted, it defaults to 0; if `max` is omitted, it defaults to the system's maximum integer.
+See below for notes on the separator.
+4. Comment
+5. Client
+6. Extras…

+### Notes on `sep`

+The separator (and preceding hyphen) are optional characters which change the separator between values in a column from the default UNIT SEPARATOR to something easier for human editing.

+* `t` = tab-separated values
+* `s` = space-delimited values (only valid for integers, floats, and relative
+  datetime: all other types fall back to `\x1F`)
+* anything else falls back to the unit separator

+This is entirely ignored for columns with a String (or default) data hint.

+## Supported data hints

-#### String: `S`
+### String: `S`

-The default format for a column (including spare fields) is `S*`.

-#### Integer: `I`
+### Integer: `I`

-#### Decimal: `F`
+### Decimal: `F`

 Stands for float, which is what it will presume to be stored as in the client's RAM.

-#### Fraction: `R`
+### Fraction: `R`

 Fractions without a denominator will be assumed to be over 1.
 Clients should store both the numerator and denominator as integers if possible and otherwise